-Pre-requisites will not apply to students enrolled in courses 1630 Graduate Diploma in Psychological Studies and 1501 Graduate Diploma in Psychology.
+Pr-requisites will not apply to students enrolled in courses 1630 Graduate Diploma in Psychological Studies and 1501 Graduate Diploma in Psychology.
 Enrolment in these awards requires graduate status; hence the students have demonstrated proficiency in tertiary studies.
 Each applicant in these awards is assessed individually and provided with an individual study sequence by the Course Advisor.

-The study of motivation and emotion is an attempt to understand why a person engages in certain actions and why he/she has certain feelings and thoughts.
-This unit involves an examination of the major concepts and theories of motivation and emotion, as well as a survey of contemporary experimental directions in the field.
-Emphasis is placed on a critical understanding of the relevant research and its implications for the practice of psychology.
+The study of motivation and emotion attempts to understand why a person engages in certain actions and why he/she has certain feelings and thoughts.
+In addition to being an interesting topic in its own right, concepts of motivation and emotion are central to many broader aspects of psychology.
+Therefore, in addition to examining core motivation and emotion research and theory, the unit also explores the topic's relationship with other areas of psychology, and its relevance to central debates discussed throughout the discipline.
+Emphasis is placed on a critical understanding of the relevant research and its implications for theory and practice.